gocd/docs.go.cd/introduction/concepts_in_go.md

 <a name="environment"/>
 # Environments

-An "Environment" in Go is a way to group and isolate pipelines and agents.
+An "Environment" in GoCD is a way to group and isolate pipelines and agents.
 The rules of an environment are:

 1. A pipeline can be associated with a maximum of one environment.